 My dad wrote a book back in 1984 that has sold over 158,000 copies.
 I now work for the publisher of that book, and it was just updated and released with a new title, Warfare Praying.
 I wish I could convey the beauty of getting to work with my 88-year-old father to update this powerful book.
 He no longer uses his computer or email.
 When he handwrote the new introduction to the book, he called me on the phone and read it to me while I typed (through tears).

-A story tucked away in chapter 9 took my breath away when I first read it.
-It’s a story about something dangerous that happened to my father when I was a little girl, an incident I’d forgotten about.
+A story tucked away in chapter 9 is about something dangerous that happened to my father when I was a little girl, an incident I’d forgotten about.
 I hope this brief excerpt impacts your heart as deeply as it has mine:

 While on an elk hunting expedition, I once got lost for the better part of a day.
 As we left camp that morning, our guide pointed toward a basin several miles above timberline and explained that we would meet there sometime in the afternoon.
 If any of us got separated from his hunting partner, he was to head for that basin.
 He promised to meet us there and guide us back to camp.

 We were instructed to keep a couple hundred yards between us so that we might better stumble onto an elk.
 But that made it difficult to keep one’s hunting partner in view, and it was not long until my partner and I were separated.
 The forest was so vast I could no longer see that distant basin.
 On top of that, clouds covered the sun, and my sense of direction was gone.
 My only encouragement that I was going in the right direction was that I kept going uphill.
 After several hours of walking and climbing, I was not interested so much in hunting as in just hoping that someone would find me.
 I did not have a clue as to how I would ever find my way back to camp.